Hyperbolic decomposition of Dirichlet distance for ARMA models: K ahler geometry of linear systems in weighted Hardy spaces

-The information geometry of linear systems is found under the conditions of stability, minimum phase, and finite Hardy norm of logarithmic spectral density function \cite{amari1987differential}.
-In particular, the last condition is expressed as follows:
+The information geometry of linear systems is found under the conditions on stability, minimum phase, and finite Hardy norm of the logarithmic spectral density function \cite{amari1987differential}.
+In particular, the last condition is given as follows:

 where $\mathbb{T}$ is the unit circle.
-Eq. (\ref{hardy_lsdf}) indicates that the logarithmic spectral density function is a function in Hardy space.
+Eq. (\ref{hardy_lsdf}) indicates that the logarithmic spectral density function is a function in Hardy spaces.